 Second Payment of \$50,000 Will be Made On the 23rd.

-A second payment of \$50,000 is to be made on the 23rd inst. by the Buhl-Kimberly syndicate to the syndicate including Col. S. B. Milner, M. H. Walker, the Campbell estate, J. C. Cutler, Jr., and others on the coal and iron lands in Iron county.
-This fact is con-sidered as a sure indication that im-mense amounts of eastern capital will be turned loose in the south country as soon as an understanding can be arrived at with the railroads relative to rates.
-It is confidently expected that as soon as the Twin Falls irrigation proposition has been well launched, and excavation brought well under way, some move of importance will be made in the direction of the southern iron Col. Milner remarks that while he has no personal interest in the south counafter final settlement with his peoplo for the iron properties, he believes there will be a general exodus of in-habitants from the southern part of the state to southern Idaho for occu-pancy of lands under the great canals and ditches to be built in the Twin Falls country.
+A second payment of \$50,000 is to be made on the 23rd inst. by the Buhl-Kimberly syndicate to the syndicate including Col, S. H. Milner, M. H. including Col. S. H. Milner, M. H. Walker, the Campbell estate, J. C. Cut-ler, Jr., and others on the coal and from lands in iron county.
+This fact is con-sidered as a sure indication that im-mense amounts of eastern capital will be turned loose in the south country as soon as an understanding can be ar-rived at with the railroads relative to rates.
+It is confidently expected that as soon as the Twin Falls irrigation proposition has been well launched, and excavation brought well under way. excavation brought well under way, some move of importance will be made in the direction of the southern iron fields.
+Col. Milner remarks that while he has no personal interest in the south coun-try after final settlement with his peotry after that settlement with his peo-plo for the iron properties, he believes there will be a general exodus of in-habitants from the southern part of the state to southern Idaha for occu-pancy of lands under the great canals and ditches to be built in the Twin Dealls country.
+Falls country.
 SCHOOL FOR LEMHI INDIANS Senator Dubols Gets an Appropriation For Another Building.
 (Special to the "News.")
 Washington, D. C., Jan.
-17 .- Senator Dubois called on the commissioner of Indian affairs today and asked that an appropriation of \$12,000 be allowed for an additional school building on the Lembi Indian reservation, which re- REACHES SEAT OF TROUBLE.
+17 .- Senator Dubois called on the commissioner of indian affairs today and asked that an appropriation of \$12,000 he allowed for an additional school building on the Lembi Indian reservation, which rewere granted and three were denied, A number of cases were continued for one month August Nelson, who was convicted of murder and sentenced by Judge Black burn at Provo on Nov.
+2, 1832 to life imprisonment, received a pardon at the hands of the board and is now a free man.
+He has served over 10 years, and this is his second application for a par- Ibopah, the Indian who was convicted of involuntary manshaughter for the killing of his father, and sentenced by Judge Marioneoux at Nephi, on Nov.
+1, 1962, to one year in the county jall, was also pardoned.
+The district attor-ney who prosecuted Ibopah recommend-ed his pardon, and some time ago Gov. Wells was waited upon by a number of Indians belonging to Ibopah's tribe, who Isaac J. Malone is the other success-ful applicant for a pardon.
+He was convicted of robbery at Ogden and was sentenced to three years in the peniten- The pardons denied by the board are Ed Allen, convicted of burglary: Cliff ton Draper, criminal assault: Joseph J. Marks. housebreaking: Frank Brown, sodomy, commutation from four years to two and a half years denied, The cases continued by the board are: C. L. Maxwell, robbery: Thomas Wil-homs murder: Gasers Sassions buy llams, murder; George Sessions, bur-glary; John R. Master, having burglarious tools in his possession.
+PRESIDENT YOUNG'S CONDITION.